gabrielamigl/udacity-nanodegree-project-1/README.md

 #### `etl.ipynb`
 That's just a notebook to explore the operation of the ETL process from a single file point of view.
 It's not a mandatory execution.

-#### `test.ipynb`
-This notebook's goal is to check the data that is stored on the database and it's not a necessary execution.
-If desired to check the records, it should be executed after the ETL process is finished.

 ## Tables